cheme/mydht/blog/tunnel.md

 * what does not match

 - we do not authenticate (mydht allows it)
-- origin of a receive query is hidden, we only got origin of proxying peer : not such a big issue, just that service implementation must be independant of origin.
+- origin of a received query is hidden, we only got origin of proxying peer : not such a big issue, just that service implementation must be independant of origin.
 - replying without an origin can only be done with frame content by spawning a reply writer with a dest peer which can be different (here we may need to borrow the inner write stream).
 - proxying on read content requires to get the handle on a inner write stream (like if tunnel as a transport should include a mydht instance).

-All this seems bad, it should be possible, doable with an established tunnel (not curently implemented in tunnel I think) : with an established tunnel the main problem is that origin is unknow -> so we need to run with no authentication mydht mode.
+This all seems bad, it should be possible, doable with an established tunnel (not curently implemented in tunnel I think) : with an established tunnel the main problem is that origin is unknow -> so we need to run with no authentication mydht mode.
 We could run with authentication too (peer transmit in ping is fine in this case).

 ## MyDHT as tunnel reader/writer provider

-tunnel is currently running over reader and writer : similart ot mydht transport streams.
+tunnel is currently running over reader and writer : similart to mydht transport streams.
 MyDHT could be route provider implementation (all tools are here).

-This is true for sending but for reading it is not and we could use local service for this specific reading code, therefore we also could put tunnel into global service it seems better.
+This is true for sending, not for reading, we could use local service for this specific reading code.
+Therefore we also could put tunnel main struct into global service (single instance) : seems better.

 ## Conclusion

-tunnel should be into global service (only one cache and communication with possible route provider).
+Tunnel should be into global service (only one cache and communication with possible route provider).
-Sending query is therefore done by global service on an new write stream or by a special message for write stream containing peers for route and inner service query : the message encoder used will call tunnel primitive.
+Sending query is therefore done by global service on a new write stream or by a special message for write stream containing peers for route and inner service query : the message encoder used will call tunnel primitive.
 Proxing and replying will probably needs to be done from local service and by using special message decoder (command being reply or proxy).

 # Next steps

-First step should be to create a mydht-tunnel crate where tunnel is located into a mydht global service which can retrieve route and needed inner transport stream with two modes :
+First step should be to create a mydht-tunnel crate with tunnel used from a mydht global service (which can retrieve route and needed inner transport stream with two modes or one only) :
   - borrowing stream : to avoid openning to much transport : this would require some specific mainloop implementation (similar to query of mainloop cache on some peerstore query) and may block the inner dht a lot
-  - sending new write stream : more realist : this would be done through global service Read of message would be done in local service (require that local service got access to read stream)
+  - sending new write stream : more realist : this would be done through global service Read of message would be done in local service (require that local service got access to read stream or to put specific processing in MsgEnc trait)
   - if dest then local service read content and send it to global service
   - if proxy then local service open a new connection (borrowing not for initial implementation)
   - a specific message dec/enc will be use : it will allow to build frame from write stream and to read if proxy or query local command from read stream